What is life coaching? What does a life coach do exactly? And do I need one?!

 Life abroad has treated me well, but at times I’ve found it overwhelming.
 The practical logistics of relocation, the challenge of reshaping my career into something remote, the stress of moving abroad with kids… no doubt I could have benefited from some type of professional support.

-As a freelancer writer focusing a lot on mental wellbeing I work with life coaches a lot.
-I’ve come across inspirational leaders who have changed the way I think, as well as charlatans cashing in on a trend.
+In this blog, and through my writing I focus a lot on mental wellbeing I work with life coaches a lot.
+I’ve come across inspirational leaders who have changed the way I think, and also some imposters.

-I’ve been looking into life coaching training as a means to deepen my understanding and wanted to share my thoughts here.
+If you’re curious about life coaching in general, here’s a little summary.
 What does a life coach do?
 Are they worth it?
 How much do they cost?
 And everything else in between…

 What does a life coach do exactly?